suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 * Run Sequence (srun) mandatory component set
 * Run with Arguments (arun)

-### Command Behaviour
+### Command Behavior

-The following table describes the behaviour of each command. "params" represents the parameters for the current component or dependency.
+The following table describes the behavior of each command. "params" represents the parameters for the current component or dependency.

 | Code | Operation